jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week17/README.md

-# Week XXX
+# Week 17

 ## Preparations

 If you are on-campus, pick up the notes before the class.

-If you are at home, download and print [this week's notes](/resources/worksheets/Y1-weekXXX-notes.pdf) before continuing.
+If you are at home, download and print [this week's notes](/resources/worksheets/Y1-week17-notes.pdf) before continuing.

 <Foldable>